Overview

 ```

-### If you are not connected to a network environment, please install using the following procedure.
+### If not connected to a network environment, please install using the following procedure:

 <details>

-1. Execute the following command to create a folder of your choice to place the .nupkg file.
+1. Execute the following command to create an arbitrary folder to place the .nupkg file.

 ```